apache/trafficcontrol/cache-config/t3c-tail/README.md

 # DESCRIPTION

 The t3c-tail application will tail a file, usually a log file.
-Reads json input from stdin.
-Provide a file name to watch, a regex to filter or .* for all, a regex match to exit tail (if omitted will exit on timeout), timeout in seconds for how long you want it to run, default is 15 seconds.
+Provide a file name to watch, a regex to filter or .* is the default, a regex match to exit tail (if omitted will exit on timeout), timeout in milliseconds for how long you want it to run, default is 15000 milliseconds.

-# JSON Format
-    {"file":"<file to tail>", "logMatch":"<regex to match>", "endMatch":"<regex match to exit before timeout>", "timeOut": <timeout in seconds>}

 # OPTIONS

+-e, -\-end-match

+    Regex pattern that will cause tail to exit before timeout.

+-f, -\-file
+    Path to file to watch.

 -h, -\-help

     Print usage info and exit.

+-m, -\-match
+    Regex pattern you want to match while running tail default is .*.

+-t -\-timeout-ms
+    Timeout in milliseconds that will cause tail to exit default is 15000 MS.

 -V, -\-version